TokyoExpress/metrobox/README.md

 Source code and build for a miniature WMATA Metrorail train arrivals board.

-## Configuring an Assembled and Programmed Metrobox
+## Configuring a Ready-to-Use Metrobox

 #### Obtain a WMATA API key